Yazaar/CacheFileRecognizer/README.md

 <h1>Cache File Recognizer</h1>
 <p>Software that analyzes data and formats it.
-Each file format are sorted into different folders</p>
+Each file format is sorted into different folders</p>
 <a href="https://hackernoon.com/determining-file-format-using-python-c4e7b18d4fc4">This project is powered by the python library fleep, more info can be found here</a>
 <br>
 <br>